chipsalliance/Caliptra/CaliptraTrademarkPolicy.md

 You may use the Caliptra Marks without prior written permission (subject to the rest of this policy):

-1. To refer to unmodified source code, register transfer language, or other files shared in the official CHIPS Alliance Caliptra repositories on GitHub (the “Caliptra Project”);
+1. To refer to unmodified source code, register-transfer-level, or other files shared in the official CHIPS Alliance Caliptra repositories on GitHub (the “Caliptra Project”);